Fredrick Mugisha: Biography

 From 2000 to 2001, Mugisha served as Director Combat Intelligence and Security at the rank of major.
 From March 2001 to December 2001, he was Deputy Chief of Military Intelligence and Security at the rank of lieutenant colonel.
-From 2002 to 2004, he was Division Operations and Training Officer at an artillery division, at the rank of colonel.
+From 2002 to 2004, he was Division Operations and Training officer at an artillery division, at the rank of colonel.
 From 2003 until 2004, he attended the Army High Command Course at Nanjing Army Command College in China.
 He then attended the Africa Strategic Course at Nasser Military Academy in Egypt, in 2005.
 He attended the Senior Command and Staff Course at the Army War College at Mhow, Madhya Pradesh, India, in 2006.
 In 2008, he attended the National Defense College, in South Africa.
 From 2005 to 2011, he was also the commander of the artillery division, stationed at Masindi, at the rank of brigadier.

 He was promoted from brigadier to major general and appointed commander of AMISOM in August 2011.
 In this role, he was posted to Mogadishu, Somalia.
-He served in this position until 2012, when he became Joint Chief of Staff of the Uganda People's Defence Forces.
+He served in this position until 2012, when he became joint chief of staff of the Uganda People's Defence Forces.

-In May 2013, he was replaced as Joint Chief of Staff by Major General Wilson Mbadi and assigned to the position of commandant of the newly established National Counter Terrorism Center.
+In May 2013, he was replaced as joint chief of staff by Major General Wilson Mbadi and assigned to the position of commandant of the newly established National Counter Terrorism Center.

+Mugisha served as the top diplomat of Uganda in China from 2021 to 2023.
+In 2022, he retired from the military.

+He holds a master's in Management of Peace and Security on African Continent from Addis Ababa University.